Marex (company): Timeline (as Marex Spectron)

 In July 2011, Marex Spectron acquired the Global Markets Division of Eden Financial, adding non-derivative products as well as European cash equities and fixed income to its range of services.

 In May 2012, Marex Spectron acquired the Pro-Trader division of Schneider Trading Associates (STA), a provider of professional trader services.

 In May 2016, the firm established Nanolytics Capital Partners, a business focused on developing alternative investment products based on Marex Spectron's Nanolytics models.

 In July 2017, the group launched Marex Solutions, a division aimed at providing tailored hedging to commodity clients looking to manage commodity price risk across agricultural, energy, metals & FX markets.

 Marex Spectron Group posted 2015 operating profit of $23 million, a 53 percent jump on the previous year.
 EBITDA increased to $31 million from $25 million in 2014.

 Marex Spectron Group's net revenue for 2017 was $245.6 million, up $2.5 million from 2016.
 Pre-tax profits for 2017 were $25.4 million, down from $27.0 million in 2016, while adjusted EBITDA were a record $39.6 million, 6.7% higher than 2016.

 In December 2018, Marex Spectron announced its acquisition of the customer business of Rosenthal Collins Group LLC, an independent futures commission merchant (FCM) based at Chicago.

 In January 2019, Marex Spectron announced that it had acquired London-based trading firm CSC Commodities from BGC European Holdings.

 In December 2019, the Group announced it had acquired London-based Marquee Oil, a physical oil broker.

-In March 2020 the Group acquired Tangent Trading, a scrap metal trading firm.
+In March 2020 the Group acquired Tangent Trading, a recycled metal trading firm.

 Marex Spectron Group reported record results for 2019 with gross revenues up 43% to $554.9 million and net revenues up 19% to $349.9 million.

 In November 2020, Marex Spectron acquired XFA, an exchange traded derivatives (ETD) execution broker, which is headquartered in Chicago and offices in New York and San Francisco.

 In March 2021, Marex Spectron changed its name to Marex.

 Timeline (as Marex)

 In April 2021, Marex Group plc released record results, with an 37% increase in gross revenues to $762.4 million and net revenues up 18% to $414.7 million.

-In April 2022, Marex Group plc released its latest set of record results, with net revenue up 31% to $543 million with strong performance across all segments, particularly Market Making and Execution and Clearing, combined with significant contribution from Solutions, which delivered >100% increase in net revenues.
+In April 2022, Marex Group plc released record results, with net revenue up 31% to $543 million with strong performance across all segments, particularly Market Making and Execution and Clearing, combined with significant contribution from Solutions, which delivered >100% increase in net revenues.
 Adjusted Operating PBT was up 29% to $79.6 million driven primarily by strong organic growth.
 Eight consecutive years of growth and 26% Adjusted Operating PBT CAGR since 2014.
 Marex Group also increased client assets by 74% to $5.4 billion (2020: $3.1 billion).

 On 1 August 2022 Marex announced it had agreed to acquire ED&F Man Capital Markets, the financial services division of ED&F Man Group.